NitishGadangi/Freemium-Music-App/README.md

 ### (version 0.8_beta) (Released: 27 July,2019)
-* Now the app is super smooth(Far better tha previous buld).
+* Now the app is super smooth(Far better than previous build).
 * New UI for search tab.
 Now will get more intutive and segregated results.
   * Now you can find your songs more easily.
 * New Improved Settings tab with various requested features.